-Objective 2: Ensure that if any one deputy or paralegal leaves the division, remaining persons can maintain division functioning without significant disruption.
+Objective 2: Ensure that if any one deputy or paralegal left the division, remaining persons could maintain division functioning without significant disruption.

-Action Plan 1: Hold meetings with, or send emails to, deputies regarding significant legal developments in the law that are of frequent concern to the Appellate Division.
+Action Plan 1: Hold meetings with, or send emails to, deputies regarding significant legal developments in the law that are of frequent concern to the Appellate division.